Typhonium alismifolium

-Typhonium alismifolium is a species of plant in the arum family that is endemic to Australia.
+Typhonium alismifolium is a species of plant in the Araceae family that is endemic to Australia.

 Description

-The species is a deciduous, geophytic, perennial herb, which resprouts annually from a corm about 5 cm in diameter.
+The species is a deciduous, geophytic, perennial herb which resprouts annually from a corm about 5 cm in diameter.
 The oval to trilobed leaves are borne on 10–70 cm long stalks.
 The flower is enclosed in a 25 cm long spathe, green on the outside, deep brownish-purple on the inside.

 Distribution and habitat

-The species is known from the Northern Territory as well as north-eastern Queensland, where it grows in dry rainforest and deciduous vine forest.
+The species is known from the Northern Territory and northeastern Queensland, where it grows in dry rainforest and deciduous vine forest.